Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 ![](./RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash/images/LogicAppDark.png)

 ### Configuration of Enrichment playbook
 After the enrichment playbook is installed and connections are configured.
 Create an automation rule to automate the enrichment process.
-The enrichment playbook will add recorded future intelligence to known entities in the incident as incident comment.
+This will automate the enrichment of Recorded Future intelligence to known entities in all incidents.

 ![](./RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash/images/CreateAutomationRuleMenu.png)<br/>